Quantum++: A modern C++ quantum computing library: Advanced topics

 Whereas the first line produces aliasing, it is not dangerous, since the assignment is done in a one-to-one manner, i.e. each element $(i,j)$ on the left hand side of the assignment operator is solely a function of the the \emph{same} $(i,j)$ element on the right hand side, i.e. $mat(i,j) = f(mat(i,j))$, $\forall i,j$.
 The problem appears whenever coefficients are being combined and overlap, such as in the second example, where $mat(i,j) = mat(j,i)$, $\forall i,j$.
 To avoid aliasing, use the member function \verb!eval()! to transform the right hand side object into a temporary, such as

-In general, aliasing can not be detected at compile time, but can be detected at runtime whenever the compile flag \verb!EIGEN_NO_DEBUG! is not set. \href{http://vsoftco.github.io/qpp}{Quantum++} does not set this flag in debug mode.
-I highly recommend to first compile your program in debug mode to detect aliasing run-time assertions, as well as other possible issues that may have escaped you, such as assigning to a matrix another matrix of different dimension etc.
+In general, aliasing can not be detected at compile time, but can be detected at runtime whenever the compile flag \verb!EIGEN_NO_DEBUG! is not set. \href{https://github.com/vsoftco/qpp}{Quantum++} does not set this flag in debug mode.
+We highly recommend to first compile your program in debug mode to detect aliasing run-time assertions, as well as other possible issues that may have escaped you, such as assigning a matrix to another matrix of mismatching dimensions etc.

 For more details about aliasing, see the official \href{http://eigen.tuxfamily.org/}{Eigen 3} documentation at \url{http://eigen.tuxfamily.org/dox/group__TopicAliasing.html}.